gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 1. **JSON-RPC in Content**: All MCP JSON-RPC messages are placed in the Nostr event `content` field as stringified JSON, since Nostr event content is always text.
 The JSON-RPC messages must be properly stringified when added to the content field and parsed when retrieved.

 2. **Nostr Tags for Metadata**: All Nostr-specific metadata uses event tags:
+   - `d`: Unique identifier for the event, used by servers to define their server identifier
    - `s`: Server identifier for targeting specific servers
    - `p`: Public key for addressing providers or clients
    - `e`: Event id, references for correlating requests and responses